amane1234/Thinkpad-X270-EFI/README.md

 You should try one of these combination to achieve best quality of touchpad gestures.

+Plus, thinkpad_clickpad.aml file also contribute touchpad functionality.

-Plus, you may try adjust parameters in thinkpad_clickpad.aml to achieve better touchpad responsiveness.
+You may try to adjust parameter of thinkpad_clickpad.aml or disable it to achieve better touchpad responsiveness and functionality.